janegilring/posts/jeffbrown/azure-automation-3/azure-automation-3.md

 Azure Automation requires a Log Analytics Workspace to configure a Hybrid Worker.
 If you don't have an existing Log Analytics workspace available, follow this article [Create a Log Analytics workspace in the Azure portal](https://docs.microsoft.com/en-us/azure/azure-monitor/learn/quick-create-workspace).
 You create the log analytics workspace in the same Azure region as the Automation Account; otherwise, you cannot associate the two.

 With the Automation Account and Log Analytics workspace deployed to the same region, you need to connect the two resources.
 In the Automation Account, navigate to **Configuration Management > Inventory**.
 Choose the Log Analytics workspace subscription and Log Analytics workspace from the dropdown menus.
+If no Log Analytics workspaces are available, double-check it is in the same region as the Automation Account.
 Once configured, select **Enable**.

 ![Connect Log Analytics workspace](./images/connect-log-workspace.png)

 Next, you enable the Azure Automation solution in the Log Analytics workspace.
-You need the resource group name where the Log Analytics workspace resides, and you need the Log Analytic's workspace name.
-Open an instance of the Azure Shell, or use *Connect-AzAccount* from a PowerShell console, and run the following command:
+You need the Log Analytics workspace's resource group name and the Log Analytic's workspace name.
+Open an instance of the Azure Shell, or use *Connect-AzAccount* from a PowerShell console, and run the *Set-AzOperationalInsightsIntelligencePack* command.

 ```
 Set-AzOperationalInsightsIntelligencePack -ResourceGroupName "{Name}"  `